ibm-cloud-docs/cephaas/sds_hosts_delete.md

 3. From the options menu, click **Delete**.

-A host cannot be deleted if it has one or more volumes mapped to it.
+A host cannot be deleted if it has one or more volumes that are mapped to it.
 Unmap all associated volumes first to delete the host.
 {: note}

 ## Deleting multiple host from the UI